xbeat/Machine-Learning/README.md

 Introduction to Regression Decision Trees

 Regression Decision Trees are a powerful machine learning technique used for predicting continuous numerical values.
 They combine the simplicity of decision trees with the ability to handle regression tasks, making them versatile for various real-world applications.

+## Developing AI Technology Literacy!
+Learn, Unlearn, and Relearn

+AI Technology Literacy: Separating Fact from Fiction

+AI technology literacy is crucial in today's digital world.
+It involves understanding, evaluating, and using AI systems ethically and safely.
+This presentation aims to clarify misconceptions and provide a balanced view of AI capabilities and limitations.

 ## Handling Outliers in Python